 - Salary Sacrifice Calculator

 - Salary & Take Home Pay calculator

 - Pensions Advisory Service: Salary sacrifice

 The earlier you start saving, the more time is on your side.
-The growth of your savings will compound over time.
+The growth of your savings and investments will compound over time.

 When you start investing in your pension, most of the money that is in the account is money you (and your employer) contributed.
 However with time, growth starts to accumulate, until it becomes the bigger contributor to the total value.